Jelly blubber: Human interactions

 Catostylus mosaicus and humans influence one another in a few different ways.
 Large blooms of jellyfish in coastal areas can interrupt recreation and their arms may produce a mild but irritating sting.
 Due to their size and high abundance, C. mosaicus is harvested for human consumption, and is considered a delicacy in some countries, including China and Japan.

-Finally, the venom of C. mosaicus and other Sychphozoans is being investigated in terms of potential anticancer effects.
+Finally, the venom of C. mosaicus and other Scyphozoans is being investigated in terms of potential anticancer effects.
 The cnidocytes of C. mosaicus hold venom which may have apoptopic effects on A549 cells, the same cells linked to pulmonary adenocarcinoma, a common form of lung cancer.
 Further study and isolation of these cnidocytes may lead to anticancer innovations.